sombra2/stock-markets-bot/README.md

 # Stock-Markets-bot
 This little script allows to send a message with the tickers requested in the dictionary to a bot and a channel in telegram.
-It uses the Yahoo Finance API
+It uses the [Yahoo Finance API Python module](https://pypi.org/project/yfinance/)